-- Identifying any physical or mental health problems that may be associated with hair pulling
+- Identifying any physical or mental health conditions that may occur along with pulling out your hair.

-Research on treatment of trichotillomania is limited.
-However, some treatment options have helped many people reduce their hair pulling or stop completely.
+Some treatment options have helped many people reduce hair pulling or stop completely.
 These include therapy and sometimes medicine.

 Types of therapy that may be helpful for trichotillomania include:

 - Habit reversal training.
-This behavior therapy is the primary treatment for trichotillomania.
-You learn how to recognize situations where you're likely to pull your hair and how to substitute other behaviors instead.
+This behavior therapy is the main treatment for trichotillomania.
+You learn how to recognize situations where you're likely to pull out your hair and how to substitute other behaviors instead.
 For example, you might clench your fists to help stop the urge.
-One form of habit reversal training.
-A variant of this technique, called decoupling, involves quickly redirecting your hand from your hair to another location when you feel the urge to pull out your hair.
+One form of habit reversal training, called decoupling, involves quickly redirecting your hand from your hair to another location when you feel the urge to pull out your hair.
 Other therapies may be used along with habit reversal training.

 - Acceptance and commitment therapy.
 This therapy can help you learn to accept your hair-pulling urges without acting on them.

-Therapies that help with other mental health disorders often associated with trichotillomania, such as depression, anxiety or substance abuse, can be an important part of treatment.
+Therapies that help with other mental health conditions that often occur along with trichotillomania, such as depression, anxiety, or problems with alcohol or drug use, can be an important part of treatment.

-Although no medications are approved by the Food and Drug Administration specifically for the treatment of trichotillomania, some medications may help control certain symptoms, such as anxiety and depression.
+Although no medicines are approved by the U.S. Food and Drug Administration specifically for the treatment of trichotillomania, some medicines may help control certain symptoms, such as anxiety and depression.

-Talk with your doctor about any medication that he or she suggests.
-The possible benefits of medications should always be balanced against possible side effects.
+Talk with your health care provider about any medicine recommended.
+The possible benefits of medicines should be balanced against possible side effects.

 Coping and support

-Many people with trichotillomania report feeling alone in their experience of hair pulling.
+You may find dealing with trichotillomania challenging.
 It may help to join a support group for people with trichotillomania so that you can meet others with similar experiences who can relate to your feelings and offer support.
 Having a family member or loved one join you to learn how to respond to your hair pulling also can be helpful.

 Preparing for your appointment

 Seeking help is the first step in treating trichotillomania.
 At first you may see your primary care provider or a specialist in skin disorders called a dermatologist.
 Your provider may refer you to a mental health professional with experience in diagnosing and treating trichotillomania.